 These two courses are not a replacement for tertiary qualifications and it is not compulsory to complete them.
 Completing these courses (on their own) will not be enough to satisfy the training requirements to access certification testing.

-Enrolments for the first round of courses have now closed.
-Enrolments for the second round will open 25 June 2018.
+Enrolments for the third round of courses will open on 20 August 2018.

 Click here to access our online learning platform.